harsha4288/SGSVolunteers/DB_Documentation.md

 *   Users can only see/manage commitments, check-ins, T-shirt issuances related to their managed volunteers.
 *   'Team Lead' role might have broader access to volunteers/commitments within their assigned seva categories (requires additional linking table like `team_lead_seva_assignments (profile_id, seva_category_id)` if this granularity is needed).
 *   'Admin' role has broader access as required.

+## 6. Role Management

+### 6.1.
+Default Role Assignment
+All users are automatically assigned the Volunteer role (ID: 3) when their profile is created.
+This is implemented through a database trigger (`trg_assign_default_volunteer_role`) that executes after a new profile is inserted.

+### 6.2.
+Specific Role Assignments
+The following specific role assignments are made in the database:
+* User with email `datta.rajesh@gmail.com` is assigned the Admin role (ID: 1)
+* User with email `harshayarlagadda2@gmail.com` is assigned the Team Lead role (ID: 2)

+### 6.3.
+Role Hierarchy
+The roles follow this general hierarchy of permissions:
+1. **Admin** - Full system access
+2. **Team Lead** - Can manage volunteers, check-ins, and T-shirt issuances for their assigned areas
+3. **Volunteer** - Basic access to view their own schedule and information

 This documentation should provide a solid foundation for UI development.
 Please refer to the Supabase documentation for details on querying, RLS policy creation, and using the Supabase client libraries.